gumpump/communikit/README.txt

 Hi there,

-I started this project because the already existing WordPress plugins for handling community websites didn't offer what I required.
-I needed Gutenberg blocks I could customize in a way, that they would fit in my website's style.
+I started this project because the already existing WordPress plugins for handling community websites didn't offer what I needed.
+I required Gutenberg blocks that I could customize to match my website's style.

-At first I only began to build my own blocks which in fact was one of the hardest parts of this project.
-I analyzed already existing blocks in WordPress to understand their mechanisms.
+At first, I only began building my own blocks, which was, in fact, one of the hardest parts of this project.
+I analyzed existing WordPress blocks to understand their mechanisms.

-The plugin as it exists today is the result of all my ideas I got during making it.
+The plugin as it exists today is the result of all the ideas I've had while creating it.

-After every step I think about the next step.
-There is no roadmap yet.
+After each step, I think about the next.
+There's no roadmap yet.